code-312/ceic-jekyll/pages/services/clear-your-record.md

     partners in Boston, the <a href="https://massreccouncil.com/">Massachusetts Recreational Consumer Council</a>.
-The Coalition hosted events in Back of the Yards and North Lawndale, where community members were able to learn about the expungement process and connect with an expungement attorney, FOR FREE!</p><p>Despite the COVID-19 pandemic the Coalition successfully hosted more events for National Expungement Week 2020.</p><p>If you are in need of expungement support, please reach out to the Coalition CannabisEquityIL@gmail.com..</p>
+The Coalition hosted events in Back of the Yards and North Lawndale, where community members were able to learn about the expungement process and connect with an expungement attorney, FOR FREE!</p>
+  column_two: "<p>Despite the COVID-19 pandemic the Coalition successfully hosted
+    more events for National Expungement Week 2020.</p><p>If you are in need of expungement support, please reach out to the Coalition CannabisEquityIL@gmail.com.</p>"

 ---